-There is a lot to learn about the Coconut, and it’ll make you appreciate them even more.
-Of course, they are delicious, but they also offer many other uses other than eating.
+There is a lot to learn about the coconut, and it’ll make you appreciate them even more.
+Of course, they are delicious, but they are useful for many other reasons, other than eating.
 This multitalented fruit is taking centre stage, as the first food featured on this blog.
 Yay for coconuts!
-I mean, who isn’t coco about coconuts?

 Let’s go for it, and meet the Coconut.

 A coconut is actually a fruit, a nut and a seed.
 How crazy is that?